Mbanie Island: History

-One of the first mentions of the island was in the 27 June 1900 Treaty of Paris, which defined the territories of the French and Spanish colonies in the region, supposedly giving control of the island to Spanish Guinea.
+One of the first mentions of the island was in the 27 June 1900 Treaty of Paris, which defined the territories of the French and Spanish colonies in the region, giving control of the island to Spanish Guinea.
 In the mid-1950s, a small French presence on the island was discovered and soon after removed by Spanish authorities without protest from France.
 On 12 October 1968, the colony gained independence from Spain as Equatorial Guinea, and likewise the ownership of the island were transferred to the newly-independent nation.
 In 1972, the Armed Forces of Gabon invaded and took control of the island from the Armed Forces of Equatorial Guinea troops stationed there, and began to administer it as their own.
 The short invasion, which saw the President of Gabon Omar Bongo place the flag of Gabon on the island, created "real tension" and a "very complex" situation between the two nations according to French officials, which had to be mediated by the President of Zaire Mobutu Sese Seko.
 In relation to the island's change in control, on 12 September 1974, the Bata Convention redrew the territories borders in Gabon's favor, giving the island to them.
 Among other tension, the annexation of the archipelago led the Equatorial Guinea national football team to begin a rivalry with the Gabonese team.